Board of Directors

 Generali has not appointed a Lead Independent Director and such choice is compliant with the Italian Corporate Governance Code.
 In fact, the role of Lead Independent Director (LID) - the introduction of which is recommended by the CG Code only in specific cases, which do not apply in the case of Generali - is not necessary in relation to our Company's organisational structure, since the Chairman, who is an independent director, is neither an executive nor a controlling shareholder of the Company; moreover, the majority of Independent Directors have not yet deemed it necessary to make a proposal to the Board for the appointment of a LID.

-• The size of the Board of Directors is above average of European and Italian peers.
+- The size of the Board of Directors is above average of European peers and in line with the average of Italian peers.

 Size - European and Domestic comparison